USCGC Duane: Vietnam and after

 On 4 December 1967 Duane was assigned to Coast Guard Squadron Three located off the coast of Vietnam, where she served as the flagship for Coast Guard squadron.
 Duane permanently departed Vietnamese waters on July 28, 1968.
 Duane then again returned to ocean station duty but this task was rapidly becoming obsolete.
 The stations were decommissioned in the early 1970s, having been overtaken by electronic aids to navigation such as LORAN.
 The mid-1970s were a period of transition for the Coast Guard with the passage of the Fisheries Conservation and Management Act and the nation's shift towards increased interdiction of narcotics smugglers.
 These operations called for off-shore patrols of up to three weeks.

 Decommissioning and disposal

-Duane left Coast Guard service and was decommissioned on August 1, 1985 as the oldest active U.S. military vessel and was laid up in Boston for the next two years.
+Duane left Coast Guard service and was decommissioned on August 1, 1985, as the oldest active U.S. military vessel and was laid up in Boston for the next two years.

 Duane is now a historic shipwreck near Key Largo, Florida, United States.
-The cutter was deliberately sunk on November 27, 1987 to create an artificial reef.
+The cutter was deliberately sunk on November 27, 1987, to create an artificial reef.
 It is located a mile south of Molasses Reef.
 On May 16, 2002, it was added to the U.S. National Register of Historic Places.

 Decorations

+The following decorations were awarded to Duane during her service life: